xharris/blankejs-tutorials/1-ball/simple.md

 __update(dt)__

-1. check if it is out of bounds horizontally
+1. check if it is out of bounds

 ```
 if (this.x > Game.width)